 In nearly every zoned township in the country, you will need a permit to demolish a mobile home.

 These permits typically require a fee, averaging $100-$350 in most cases.

-When reaching out to contractors to get quotes for your project, be sure to ask about the permitting process and whether or not they will pull the permit for you.
+When reaching out to contractors to get multiple quotes for your project, be sure to ask about the permitting process and whether or not they will pull the permit for you.

 - How to Remove Your Mobile Home and How Much It Costs